REDUCING ENERGY CONSUMPTION

 According to the American Council for an Energy-Efficient Economy, front-loading washing machines continue to earn the highest energy-efficiency ratings.
 These horizontal-axis machines tumble the clothes in a partially-filled tub of water; by contrast, vertical-axis top-loading machines fill up completely with water and agitate the clothes to clean them.
 Newer top-loading models that spray rinse water on the clothes (rather than soaking them in a full tub) are more efficient than traditional models, but they don't rank among the ACEEE's 20 top-rated machines.

-Front-loading washers use 50 to 70 percent less energy than traditional top-loading washers and 30 to 60 percent less water.
-They generally are more expensive than vertical-axis washing machines, but their substantial energy and water savings will more than offset their higher purchase price.
+Front-loading washers are generally are more expensive than vertical-axis washing machines, but their substantial energy and water savings more than offset their higher purchase price.

-• Although clothes dryers are typically the second or third largest energy-consuming appliances used in the home, they are not rated by ENERGY STAR because the different models don't vary much in the amount of energy they use.
+• Although clothes dryers also use a significant amount of energy, they are not rated by ENERGY STAR because the different models don't vary much in the amount of energy they use.
+(A rating program is in development.)
 Nor are clothes dryers required to display an EnergyGuide label.
 The more energy-efficient dryers are those with a control that shuts off the machine when the clothes are dry.
 These controls range from simple timers, which rely on the user to guess how long the load will take to dry, to temperature sensors, which indirectly estimate dryness by sensing the temperature of the exhaust air, to moisture sensors--the most effective--which directly measure dryness.

 • For dishwashers as for clothes washers, most of the energy used is the energy required to heat the water consumed.
 An efficient dishwasher, therefore, is one that uses less water to do the job.
 The most water-efficient dishwashers on the market today use about five gallons of hot water per load in light or energy-saving cycles, compared to eleven gallons or more for conventional dishwashers in the same mode.

-In addition, virtually all dishwashers available today have a built-in booster heater, which further heats the water to the higher temperature required for dishwashing, so the homeowner can reduce the setting for the home's hot water heater to 120°, the highest temperature needed for other household uses.
+In addition, virtually all dishwashers available today have a built-in booster heater, which further heats the water to the higher temperature required for dishwashing.
+This allows the homeowner to reduce the setting for the home's hot water heater to 120°, the highest temperature needed for other household uses.
 Another energy-saving option is a switch that allows the user to choose between heated- and unheated-air drying.

-• Of all appliances, refrigerators are the single biggest consumer of electrical power in most households, accounting for about 15 percent of all residential electrical usage.
-Advances in technology, however, have improved refrigerator efficiency substantially over the last 20 years, making it cost-effective in many cases to replace a still-working refrigerator with a current model.
-ENERGY STAR-qualified refrigerators use at least 15% less energy than required by current federal standards and 40% less energy than conventional models sold as recently as 2001.
+• Of all appliances, refrigerators are the single biggest consumer of electrical power in most households, accounting for some 15 percent of all residential electrical usage.
+Advances in technology over the last 20 years, however, have improved refrigerator efficiency substantially, making it cost-effective in many cases to replace a still-working refrigerator with a current model.
+(Use the ENERGY STAR savings calculator to find out how much you can save by replacing your current frig.)
+ENERGY STAR-qualified refrigerators are about 15 percent more energy efficient than standard models that meet the minimum federal energy efficiency standard.

 4. Use less water

 Fresh, clean water is scarce and getting more so.
-Moreover, conserving water is an important means of saving energy.
-Reducing the demand for water can help to save rivers and wetlands, maintain aquatic habitats, and protect groundwater from depletion and contamination.
-Using water more efficiently also helps reduce the amount of energy needed to pump, treat and heat water and to treat wastewater.
+Reducing the demand for water can help to save rivers and wetlands, maintain aquatic habitats, and protect groundwater supplies.
+Moreover, conserving water is an important means of saving energy as it helps reduce the amount of electricity needed to treat and move potable water through municipal water systems.

 In addition to making water efficiency a criterion when selecting appliances (as described above), installing water-efficient plumbing fixtures can go a long way towards protecting this valuable natural resource.

 • Toilets are the greatest water user in the house, accounting for over one-quarter of the total daily indoor water use in a typical single-family home.
 Installing high-efficiency toilets, however, can result in dramatic water savings.
-"Low flush" residential toilets--toilets using 1.6 gallons of water per flush (compared to the 3.2-gpf standard of older models)--have been shown to save an average of 10.5 gallons of water per person daily.
+Federal law now mandates that all toilets manufactured in the U.S. must operate on 1.6 gallons of water-per-flush compared to the 3.2-gpf standard of older models.
+Replacing an old toilet with a 1.6 gpf toilet can save an average of 10.5 gallons of water per person per day.

-The Caroma dual flush toilets used in this house reduce water use still further.
-The key feature of these toilets is Caroma's 0.8/1.6 gallon two-button technology--one button for liquid waste and the other for solid waste.
+The dual flush toilets used in this house reduce water use still further.
+The key feature of these toilets is a 0.8/1.6-gallon two-button flushing system---one button for liquid waste and the other for solid waste.
+The EPA's new WaterSense labeling program can help consumers find high-efficiency toilets and other water-efficient products.
+In the case of toilets, the WaterSense label denotes a fixture that uses a maximum of 1.28 galons/flush.

 Flow reducers, which fit into the aerator at the tip of the faucet, can be installed easily in most conventional faucets.
 Newer, more efficient kitchen and bathroom faucets are also available.
-These use only 2 gallons of water per minute compared to standard faucets, which use 3 to 5 gallons per minute.
+Federal guidelines mandates that they use no more than 2.2 gallons of water per minute.
+WaterSense-labeled faucets and aerators use even less.

 5. Use window treatments to control heat loss and heat gain.